 The final step is to add the Output jack.
 We install the Output jack by adding a wire between Lug 2 of the Volume pot to the tip of the Output jack, and another wire between the sleeve of the Output jack to the back of the Volume pot.
 When completed, it should look like Figure 6.

 That should about cover wiring Kent Armstrong humbucker pickups.
-If you are using an on/on/on switch and it’s not working correctly, try soldering the neck to Lug 4 instead of Lug 1, and solder the bridge to Lug 3 instead.
+If you’re using an on/on/on switch and it’s not working correctly, try soldering the neck to Lug 4 instead of Lug 1, and solder the bridge to Lug 3 instead.
 You can also substitute this DPDT switch for the Gibson Les Paul style toggle switch, which features a more straightforward design.
 If you have any other problems or questions about wiring any pickups, we would be glad to answer them.
+For more articles on guitar electronics, visit humbuckersoup.com.